iRNA-COSI/APAeval/method_workflows/LABRAT/README.md

-# Execution workflow for LABRAT
+# Method workflow for LABRAT

 `LABRAT` is for quantifying the alternative usage of polyadenylation and cleavage sites in RNAseq data.
 You can find the [publication](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-021-07781-1). source code: https://github.com/TaliaferroLab/LABRAT